Trusted WordPress tutorials, when you need them most.

 6. All in One SEO

-Plus it comes with a powerful Author SEO addon that lets you add expanded author bios for all of your writers.
-You can add credentials like education, topics of expertise, job title, and more, to meet Google’s E-E-A-T guidelines and boost your rankings.
+The plugin is especially great for multi-author blogs because it comes with a powerful Author SEO addon that lets you add expanded author bios for all of your writers.
+You can add credentials like education, topics of expertise, job titles, and more.
+That way, you can meet Google’s E-E-A-T guidelines and boost your rankings.

-You can use the built-in Written By block to display the author at the top of the article, and hovering over the author name will reveal a mini bio.
+During research, we also found that you can use the built-in Written By block to display the author at the top of the article, and hovering over the author’s name will reveal a mini bio.
 There’s also an Author Bio block to display a compact or full bio at the bottom of the page.

 In addition, you can add a Reviewer block to show that your articles have been fact-checked and are accurate.
 This is a great way to boost the credibility of your multi-author blog.